GoogolGenius/fintrack/README.md

 ## Awards

-Placed #2 at FBLA DLC for Coding and Programming Placed #2 at FBLA SLC for Coding and Programming
+Placed #2 at FBLA DLC for Coding and Programming.
+Placed #2 at FBLA SLC for Coding and Programming.

 ## Contact